Kat-9003CF/Kat-9003CF/README.md

 - 🔭 I'm currently working on:
   - an app to help [Lego League](https://education.theiet.org/first-lego-league-programmes/) teams and coaches track their robot game scores in practice rounds.
 (Full stack using React and an SQL database)
+  - a shared project rebuilding and updating a website for Steel City Voices, a Barbershop Chorus I sing with.
 - 🌱 I'm currently working on my responsive design and animation skills.
 - I'm working on improving my HTML and CSS skills with [FrontEnd Mentor](https://www.frontendmentor.io/).
 - 💬 Ask me about Lego EV3 robotics, and teaching children to code!